prajna-17/openbiz-internship-assignment/README.md

-Frontend code for OpenBiz assignment.
+FastAPI backend for OpenBiz assignment.